 Lake is still fishless and will be stocked with rainbow trout once levels of rotenone, used to remove illegally introduced brown bullhead, dissipates to lower levels.

 OCHOCO CREEK UPSTREAM TO OCHOCO DAM: rainbow trout

 Angling is restricted to artificial flies and lures only; two trout per day with an 8-inch minimum length.
-Trout over 20 inches are considered steelhead and must be released unharmed.
+Trout 20 inches and greater must be released unharmed.

 PAULINA LAKE: brown trout, rainbow trout, kokanee

 Anglers report good fishing for trout and kokanee.
 Wild rainbow trout must be released.

 PINE HOLLOW RESERVOIR: rainbow trout, largemouth bass